 - Your tools and business preferences

 Say that you run a crypto exchange, for example, and you want people to buy crypto on your site.
-Your competitors have quality digital ads, so you might want to put up a few of your own.
+Your competitors have quality digital ads, so you might want to create a few of your own.

-Alternatively, you can potentially reach out to customers through alternative channels and avoid direct competition.
-Maybe, for instance, you’ll focus more on digital marketing channels that your traditionally minded competitors don’t think of to capture leads.
+Alternatively, you can reach out to customers through alternative channels and avoid direct competition.
+For instance, you may focus more on digital marketing channels that your traditionally minded competitors don’t think of to capture leads.

-Lastly, you can improve and optimize your SMB marketing strategy by measuring results over time.
+Lastly, you can improve and optimize your SMB marketing strategy by measuring long-term results.
 As you put out your first ads and bring your first customers to your site, gather as much data as you can and determine:

-- How your target audience members respond to your marketing efforts
+- How do your target audience members respond to your marketing efforts?

-- Where you can make improvements in your website, marking materials, and campaigns
+- Where can you improve your website, marking materials, and campaigns?

-Analyzing your marketing results and making improvements is the number one way to master SMB marketing overall.
+Analyzing your marketing results and improving is the number one way to master SMB marketing overall.
 It’s also the only way you’ll be able to wring as much value from every marketing dollar you spend as possible.

-Ultimately, a good SMB marketing strategy revolves around planning, choosing, and then analyzing marketing tactics and channels.
-With the right preparation and mindset, you can develop a winning strategy for your brand, no matter its industry or niche.
+Ultimately, an effective marketing strategy for an SMB involves planning, choosing, and analyzing marketing tactics and channels.
+With the right preparation and mindset, you can develop a winning brand strategy, regardless of industry or niche.